ncabatoff/zfs-exporter/README.md

 libzfs is not a stable or official interface, so this could break with any new ZFS release.

 Requires root privileges on Linux.
 For the security conscious, run it with -web.listen-address=localhost:9254.

-If you're not running prometheus on the same host, write a little cronjob that does
+If you're not running prometheus on the same host, either use my [exporter-proxy](https://github.com/ncabatoff/exporter-proxy) or write a little cronjob that does

   curl http://localhost:9254/metrics > mydir/zfs.tmp && mv mydir/zfs.tmp mydir/zfs.prom

 Configure node_exporter with -collector.textfile.directory=mydir and it will publish the stats to allow remote scraping.

 ## See also

 https://github.com/eliothedeman/zfs_exporter

-Same idea, but implemented by parsing hte output of zpool using github.com/mistifyio/go-zfs.
+Same idea, but implemented by parsing the output of zpool using github.com/mistifyio/go-zfs.

 https://github.com/eripa/prometheus-zfs